-When migration elasticity is higher, spatial population reallocation after positive productivity and land-supply shocks in California is significantly larger and net migration flows towards California rises significantly more, leading to larger increases in the population of California.
-We also note that the spatial spill-over effects are significantly stronger, especially for the nearby states, when migration elasticity is increased.
-See Figure S26 in Section S1.3.5 of the online supplement.
+When migration elasticity is higher, spatial population reallocation after positive productivity and land-supply shocks in California is significantly larger, and net migration flows towards California rise significantly more, leading to larger increases in the population of California.
+We also note that the spatial spill-over effects are significantly stronger, especially for nearby states, when migration elasticity is increased.
+See Figure S23 in Section S1.3.4 of the online supplement.

 Housing depreciation rate.
-To gauge the sensitivity of our results to the choice of the depreciation rate, we conducted the impulse response analyses for California presented in Section 8.1 but with $\delta$ set to 0.01 as compared to the value of 0.02 used in the baseline simulations.
-In this way we also shed some light on how housing depreciation rate can affect the size and speed of population reallocation after regional shocks (Glaeser and Gyourko (2005)).
-The results are presented in Figures S27 and S28 in Section S1.3.5 of the online supplement.
+To gauge the sensitivity of our results to the choice of the depreciation rate, we conducted the impulse response analyses for California presented in Section 8.1 but with $\delta$ set to 0.01 as compared to the value of 0.02 used in our baseline simulations.
+In this way we also shed some light on how the housing depreciation rate can affect the size and speed of population reallocation after regional shocks (Glaeser and

+Gyourko (2005)).
+The results are presented in Figures S24 and S25 in Section S1.3.4 of the online supplement.
 When the housing depreciation rate, $\delta$ , is lower, housing supplies adjust more slowly to changes in local housing demand and supply conditions.
-This reduces and slows down population reallocation, and the effects are quantitatively larger for land-supply shocks than for productivity shocks.
+This reduces and slows down population reallocation, with the effects being quantitatively larger for land-supply shocks as compared to those of productivity shocks.

 When the housing depreciation rate, $\delta$ , is lower, the increases in housing stocks in California are smaller and the decreases in housing stocks in other states are also smaller, after a positive productivity shock in California.
-See Panel 1 of Figure S27 and Panel 1 of Figure S28 in Section S1.3.5 of the online supplement.
-Thus, when the housing depreciation rate, $\delta$ , is lower, due to the slow adjustment of housing supplies, a positive productivity shock in California induces less population reallocation from other states to California.
-Similarly, when the housing depreciation rate, $\delta$ , is lower, housing supplies in California increase less after a positive land-supply shock in California, inducing less population reallocation towards California.
-See Panel 2 of Figure S27 in Section S1.3.5 of the online supplement.
+See Panel 1 of Figure S24 and Panel 1 of Figure S25 in Section S1.3.4 of the online supplement.
+Thus, when the housing depreciation rate, $\delta$ , is lower, a positive productivity shock in California induces less population reallocation from other states to California.
+Similarly, for a lower value of $\delta$ , housing supplies in California increase less after a positive land-supply shock in California, inducing a lower degree of population reallocation towards California.
+See Panel 2 of Figure S24 in Section S1.3.4 of the online supplement.